matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 ### Add tokens to the bridge

-While our default bridge can be used without requiring permission from a smart contract perspective, our bridge UI only displays tokens that are currently added to our SDK.
-If you would like to see a particular token added, you can submit a request by filling out the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw).
+While the zkSync standard bridge can be used without permission from a smart contract perspective, the UI only displays tokens that have been added to our SDK.

+If you would like to add a token, submit a request by filling out the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw).
 Our team will review your request, and get back to you if we have any outstanding questions before adding the token to our list.

 ### Deposits (to L2)